William Warder Cadbury: Book: At the Point of a Lancet

 In 1935, Cadbury published a book called At the Point of a Lancet; One Hundred Years of the Canton Hospital, 1835-1935.
-Arguably the first book on western medicine in China, it was published by the Kelly & Walsh Company in Shanghai.
-With the help of his niece Mary Hoxie Jones, he wrote about the founding of the Canton Hospital by Dr. Peter Parker and Dr. John Kerr in 1835 and the work accomplished by medical missionaries in this hospital over one hundred years.
+Arguably the first book on Western medicine in China, it was published by the Kelly & Walsh Company in Shanghai.
+With the help of his niece Mary Hoxie Jones, he wrote about the founding of Canton Hospital by Dr. Peter Parker and Dr. John Kerr in 1835 and the work accomplished by medical missionaries in this hospital over one hundred years.
 The book covers the history of the hospital and the positive impact it had on two million ill people.
 As a result of publishing this book, he was chosen as one of the top 10 most famous University of Pennsylvania Alumni for the year 1935.

 To write the book, in his spare time, he collected a lot of information on Canton Hospital, scouring newspapers, books, journals published by the hospital, and annual reports written by the Canton Medical Missionary Society.
 He looked at every single report, which included all the names of those employed at the hospital, names of all the patients, what diseases they had, what surgeries took place, income and expense sheets, donations to the hospital, and more.
 In both China and the USA, he searched for and interviewed previous staff of the hospital and graduates of the University Medical School.
 Part of the inspiration for writing the book came from his idol William Osler, who was both an internist and writer.

-Cadbury's book is filled with extremely detailed accounts on the work done by the hospital staff and missionaries.
-For example, he included the names of the first western medicine doctors who worked in the hospital, as well as expressed the viewpoints of American and English doctors who worked in China.
+Cadbury's book is filled with extremely detailed accounts of the work done by the hospital staff and missionaries.
+For example, he included the names of the first Western medicine doctors who worked in the hospital, as well as expressed the viewpoints of American and English doctors who worked in China.
 However, the book focuses more on the history of Canton Hospital than the social and political impact on the Chinese people.

 Other leadership positions and work with aid organizations

 Cadbury helped procure and distribute relief supplies.
-He served as vice-president of the Chinese Medical Association from 1935–37, and as Canton chairman of the International Red Cross from 1938 to 1941.
-As the Canton Chairman, he unified and organized efforts for relief work during the Chinese-Japanese war.
-He used his position as Superintendent of the Canton Hospital to access Western medical supplies that were to be used to help the Canton people.
+He served as vice-president of the Chinese Medical Association from 1935 to 1937, and as Canton chairman of the International Red Cross from 1938 to 1941.
+As the Canton chairman, he unified and organized efforts for relief work during the Chinese-Japanese War.
+He used his position as a superintendent of Canton Hospital to access Western medical supplies that were to be used to help the Canton people.

 He was also involved in Direct China Relief Incorporated, Kwangtung International Relief Committee, Canton Committee for Justice to China, and the China Medical Missionary Association.